mfarhanz/projects-comp/TwitchDataVisualizer/README.md

 Install dependencies -   ``` npm install  ```
 Run the script via -   ``` node app.js  ```

-Once the script is running, the application can be viewed via entering in the web browser,   localhost:3000
+Once the script is running, the application can be viewed via entering in the web browser:   ```localhost:3000```